chainer/chainer/docs/source/chainermn/model_parallel/example3_parallel_conv.rst

             indices = indices[indices % self.comm.size == 0] + self.comm.rank
             return [i for i in indices if i < self.in_channels]

+where ``comm`` is a ChainerMN communicator (see :ref:`pseudo-connect`).

 ``ParallelConvolution2D`` can simply replace with the original ``Convolution2D``.
-For the first convolution layer, input images for all processes must be shared.
+For the first convolution layer, all processes must input the same images to the model.
 ``MultiNodeIterator`` distributes the same batches to all processes every iteration::

     if comm.rank != 0: